 Around releases of big games like Red Dead Redemption II and Super Smash Brothers, r/gaming goes into a frenzy, sharing game secrets and sharing their personal stories with the games.

-People are always outdoing each other with humorous pictures, relatable stories, and love of games that keeps the site chugging with traffic.
+People are always outdoing each other with humorous pictures, relatable stories, and a love of games that keeps the site chugging with traffic.
 As of 2018, r/gaming has nearly 20 million subscribers.

 Massively multiplayer online RPG’s have some of the most dedicated fans in gaming, and this forum is no exception.
 With helpful links to buy, play, and preorder games right from the sidebar, this forum has easy accessibility.